Play in a Music Group

 The Music Department at Auckland Grammar School maintains a wide cross section of performance music groups, for which auditions are held every year.
 Students interested in joining one of these groups should either speak to their core music teacher or contact the group directors, as listed below.

-All groups, with the exception of the Pipe Band, perform competitively and members must be fully committed to rehearsals, learning their parts thoroughly and making good progress throughout the year.
+All groups perform competitively and members must be fully committed to rehearsals, learning their parts thoroughly and making good progress throughout the year.
 Click here to read Frequently Asked Questions about performance groups at the School.

 Performance Uniform and dress code